gigascience/gigadb-website/docs/CNGB_INSTALL.md

 ```

 Change directory to where your gigadb-website repo folder is and use
-chef-solo to install the GigaDB website:
+chef-solo to install the GigaDB website on the server:
 ```bash
 $ cd ~
 $ sudo chef-solo -c ~/gigadb-website/chef/solo.rb -j ~/gigadb-website/chef/nodes/node.json